1957: “Words of Love” by Buddy Holly was released. The single failed to chart, but it is regarded as one of Holly’s important recordings.

 1969: David Bowie recorded “Space Oddity” at Trident Studios London.
 The song initially reached #5 in the UK, but its re-release in 1975 became Bowie’s first British #1.

-1969: The Grateful Dead released their third studio LP, Aoxomoxoa.
+1969: The Grateful Dead released their third studio album, Aoxomoxoa.
 Considered to be the band’s experimental peak, it was one of the first rock albums to be recorded using 16-track technology.
-It was also the group’s first album recorded entirely in or near their original hometown of San Francisco, their only studio release to include pianist Tom Constanten as an official member, and the first to have lyricist Robert Hunter as a full-time contributor to the band, which cemented Jerry Garcia’s songwriting partnership with Hunter that endured for the rest of the band’s existence.
+It was also the group’s first album recorded entirely in or near their original hometown of San Francisco and their only studio release to include pianist Tom Constanten as an official member.
+It was also the group’s first album to have lyricist Robert Hunter as a full-time contributor to the band, which cemented Jerry Garcia’s songwriting partnership with Hunter that endured for the rest of the band’s existence.

 1969: Atco Records released Otis Redding’s third posthumous album, Love Man.
 The album was produced by Steve Cropper and features Booker T. and the M.G.’s.

 1969: Approximately 200,000 people showed up at the Devonshire Downs horse racing track in the suburban Los Angeles city of Northridge to witness the Newport 69 festival, which featured the Jimi Hendrix Experience, Creedence Clearwater Revival, Joe Cocker, Spirit, Jethro Tull, Steppenwolf, Johnny Winter, Marvin Gaye, The Byrds, The Rascals, and many others.
 The second of two Newport music festivals, the three-day event was considered the largest pop concert at the time.
 Headliner Jimi Hendrix’s fee was reported to be $125,000, which at that time a record-breaking sum for a single appearance by a rock performer.

 1970: The Jackson 5 topped the Billboard R&B singles chart with “The Love You Save.”